hausanlp/hausanlp/README.md

 ## The solution - what are we doing?

-We are open community of academics, researchers, students, ml-engineeers, and NLP ethusiastic with passion for Hausa natural language processing.
+We are open community of academics, researchers, students, ml-engineeers, and NLP ethusiastics with passion for Hausa natural language processing.
 We aim to democratize Hausa-NLP by developing Hausa language resourcesd, promotes Hausa natural language processing research, and collaboration among relevant stakeholders.

 ## How can you get involved?

-If you think you can help in any way possible(and we bet you can) or in any of the many areas that we haven't yet thought of (and here we're *sure* you can) then please check out our contributors guidlines
+If you think you can help in any way possible(and we bet you can) or in any of the many areas that we haven't yet thought of (and here we're *sure* you can) then please check out our contributors guidlines (will soon be available).
+Join our group in these channels:

 <!--